pmem/pmdk/doc/libpmemset/pmemset_source_from_file.3.md

 _UW(pmemset_source_from_file) function instantiates a new *struct pmemset_source** object describing the data source and sets a path to the file in it.
+The argument *flags* specifies the file opening disposition.
+By default (*flags* set to 0) function operates on existing file, but in case when a new file should be created additional flags needs to be specified:

+**PMEMSET_SOURCE_FILE_IF_NEEDED** - a new file will be created only if the specified file does not already exist,

+ **PMEMSET_SOURCE_FILE_CREATE_ALWAYS** - always a new file will be created.
+If the specified file exists, the file will be overwritten.

 Obtained source is ready to be passed on to the **pmemset_part_new**() function.
 See **pmemset_part_new**(3) for details.